 The CDC defines being “up to date” on COVID-19 vaccines as having received all recommended COVID-19 vaccines in the primary series AND one booster dose, when eligible.

-Note that both Orange County and Osceola County (the two counties where Disney World is located) are in the “high” community level category.
+Note that both Orange County and Osceola County (the two counties where Disney World is located) are in the “low” community level category.